 Artist Curated by

-26 And in the sixth month the angel Gabriel was sent from God unto a city of Galilee, named Nazareth, 27 to a virgin espoused to a man whose name was Joseph, of the house of David; and the virgin's name was Mary.
-28 And the angel came in unto her, and said, Hail, thou that art highly favored, the Lord is with thee: blessed art thou among women.
-29 And when she saw him, she was troubled at his saying, and cast in her mind what manner of salutation this should be.
-30 And the angel said unto her, Fear not, Mary: for thou hast found favor with God.
-31 And, behold, thou shalt conceive in thy womb, and bring forth a son, and shalt call his name Jesus.
+26 And in the sixth month the angel Gabriel was sent from God unto a city of Galilee, named Nazareth, 27 To a virgin espoused to a man whose name was Joseph, of the house of David; and the virgin’s name was Mary.
+28 And the angel came in unto her, and said, Hail, thou that art highly favoured, the Lord is with thee: blessed art thou among women.
+29 And when she saw him , she was troubled at his saying, and cast in her mind what manner of salutation this should be.
+30 And the angel said unto her, Fear not, Mary: for thou hast found favour with God.
+31 And, behold, thou shalt conceive in thy womb, and bring forth a son, and shalt call his name JESUS.

 One arrives at a state of beholdenness when one sees deeply into everything that is given.
 Being beholden binds one to the Giver, leaving one in a state of ecstatic bindingness.
 The binding can never be whole while one lives and so one is filled with longing.
 A longingness that leads once again to the joy of beholdenness.
 One’s work becomes a gift to the Giver, made from and of this eternal cycle.